Table of Contents

 Continuous Shooting

-The Canon EOS M50 offers a continuous shooting speed of up to 10 frames per second (fps) with One-Shot AF, and 7.4 fps with continuous AF.
-This burst rate is suitable for capturing fast-moving subjects and action shots.
-The camera handles continuous shooting well, with minimal lag and buffer clearing times.
+The Canon EOS M50 can achieve a continuous shooting speed of up to 10 frames per second (fps) using One Shot AF and 7.4 fps using continuous AF.
+This burst speed is more than enough for fast-paced subjects and action shots.
+In terms of continuous shooting, the camera is quite efficient-the amount of time spent on lag and clearing the buffer is minimal.

 Startup Time and Shutter Lag